ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 Forms located in `repository-forms` have been moved to other packages.

-Content Type editing, including Action Dispatchers, Form Processors, Types and Data classes related to Content Types/Limitations, has been moved to `ezplatform-admin-ui`.
+Content type editing, including Action Dispatchers, Form Processors, Types and Data classes related to content types/Limitations, has been moved to `ezplatform-admin-ui`.

 The following locations have been changed: